FilippoBurresi/FWBD_Tendering/README.md

 # **Blockchain-based Public Tendering**
 This project is part of the Finance with Big Data course at Bocconi University.
 In this repository, we develop a Solidity-based smart contract focused on tendering procedures.
 We believe Blockchain technology has the potential to disrupt the procurement field, that is the process of researching and exchanging goods and services often done by tendering procedures.
 Indeed, by transforming the tendering as a smart contract we would be able to improve the procurement by reducing the duration of a tendering – which is very costly – and the possibility of corruption that might happen.
 In turns, this would improve the welfare of the economy as well as our society.
-These are our motivations behind the project.
-Now, let’s deepen into our implementation.
+These are our motivations.
+Let's now deepen into the project.

 ## **Repository Overview**
 ```PA.sol``` : This contract - from which our main smart contract inherits - is used by the user with an administrative role in the creation of the two main subjects that participate in our blockchain: the Public Administration and the firms.
 Through the functions in this contract their roles are assigned in order to allow them to carry out the appropriate interactions with the main contract.